 Geography will no longer factor into the cost of riding a bus in Tompkins County starting in late summer.

-At its regularly scheduled meeting Thursday, TCAT’s Board of Directors unanimously agreed to the crux of a new fare structure, effective Sun., Aug., 25, the start of TCAT’s fall service period.
+The TCAT’s Board of Directors unanimously agreed in June to eliminate TCAT’s two-zone fare structure, effective Sun., Aug., 25, the start of TCAT’s fall service period.

 Fares will cap at $1.50 for a single adult ride and at 75 cents rides for seniors, youth 17 and under, and persons with disabilities for all riders who will continue to enjoy the existing “the more-you-buy, the more-you-save” volume discounts.